AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 Convenient scripts are available in the Gitlab repository: https://gitlab.com/slumber/multi-user/scripts/startup_scripts/

-Simply run the relevant script in a shell on the host machine to start a server via replication or docker with one line of code.
-Choose between the two methods above:
+Simply run the relevant script in a shell on the host machine to start a server with one line of code via replication directly or via a docker container.
+Choose between the two methods:

     .. code-block:: bash

         ./start-server.sh

 or

     .. code-block:: bash

         ./run-dockerfile.sh

 .. hint::